 Current and past research students and their topics are also available through the Research page.

 There are three deadlines for all PhD applications to be considered.
 The dates are 1 March, 1 July and 1 November.
-Students may complete an application form and speak with prospective supervisors prior to the deadline, but their application must be submitted through the FGR and formal acceptance into the programme will be made after the deadline.
-The process of enrolment for a Master's thesis remains unchanged for 2012.
+Students may complete an application form and speak with prospective supervisors prior to the deadline, but their application must be submitted through the Scholarships and Doctoral Admissions Office and formal acceptance into the programme will be made after the deadline.

 For more information, please see the following publications: